SilverLinings89/Waveguide/Progress.md

 Some hours later: The error was pretty instructional.
 I was using MPI_Send and MPI_Recv without tags which apparently led to a situation for higher sweeps for the communication of sparsity pattern where multiple messages with the same tag overwrote eachother.
 As a consequence, some processes got stuck unable to determine the fact that their message had been handled.
 I replaced 0 as a tag with the sending process' rank.
 Then the messages are unique and the communication works as expected.

 Assembly works completely but the solver gets stuck.
 Problem for future-me.

+# Tuesday, 9th of November

+I fixed the sweeping preconditioner to now run for higher levels.
+However, it doesn't converge.
+I think the issue is the constraints not being enforced.
+The block had also occured due to this.
+The issue was, that there was a call to child->constraints->distribute for rank 0 assuming that that child would then be a local problem which it isn't for higher level sweeping.
+Also: That implementation was wrong.
+I need to also check if the Dirichlet-values are being built propery.
+Maybe I should make it possible to solve higher level problems with the direct solver so I can check if the matrices and rhs are correct.
+So tomorrow I will:

+1. Implement a direct solver application for level 1 to see if level 2 converges then (figure out if the boundary conditions or any other assembly errors occur)
+2. Implement the distribute constraints such that the constraints are always being applied.
+It seemed in the solution of the non-converging run that there was no input signal on one half (process 1) of the input interface.

+Once that works I will reimplement the entire part that generates material tensors.
+Maybe also rework it to be able to use bent waveguides.